c-p-b/cc-profile/README.md

 ## Under the Hood

-cc-profile collects data primarily in two ways:
+cc-profile collects data primarily by the following methodologies:

 1. Instrumenting the API requests to claude via the interceptor pattern inspired by [claude-trace]
 2. Instrumenting hooks by monkey patching the calls to subprocess via same interceptor pattern